whatisnuclear/website/reactor_history.md

 > particularly fuel element development, will be very expensive.
 Unless we obtain
 > substantial future business, we will lose considerable sums on the Dresden station.
 At
 > the time we contracted to build this plant for Commonwealth, we were well aware of this.
-> We ere aware also of the difficult technical problems ahead of us and of the large
+> We are aware also of the difficult technical problems ahead of us and of the large
 > investments in developmental facilities, these very expensive tools of the trade, which
 > would be required.
 >